kirarpit/compiler-construction/README.txt

   SPECIFICATION ISSUES

-    The following discussion is with respect to the spike2.txt specification.
+    The following discussion is with respect to the spike3.txt specification.
 The following issues were noted during project development, presented along with the chosen resolutions:

-    - ISSUE #1: In case an error is encountered while parsing STATEMENTS, the whole statement in which error is found would be ignored in BOFPIF output but any varaibles that occur before the error would still be parsed for variable declaration. the expression Output in the test cases when errors are encountered is inconsistent.
-Possibly because of a bug where semicolon in not being checked before printing the parsed tree.
-    - RESOLUTION #1: Since, the spike specification doesn't talk about the output when errors are encountered, I've taken the liberty to be consistent with the inconsistency and reproduce the bug.

-    - ISSUE #2: In ASGN_EXPR, when COND_EXPR is successfully parsed
-      and "=" token is found next, the parse COND_EXPR is assumed to be POSTFIX_EXPR instead.
-So, some inputs like "-1=1;" would be parsed as if they are legal.
-Although, they would result into their legal counterparts i.e. ((-1)=1) in above example.
-    - RESOLUTION #2: Kind of a hack, fixed it for now.
+    - ISSUE #1: In the provided test cases outputs, blank line at the end of the file seems to be missing.
+    - RESOLUTION: This behaviour is not replicated and a blank line is added at the end of the given test cases output files.
+Refer (s3.4.6.2.3.5) for further information.

+    - ISSUE #2: If extra closing curly bracket is encountered, then BLOCK parsing returns and no error recovery is performed.
+Program then exits with +1 error count.
+(See t15.blk* for more info)

   IMPLEMENTATION SPECIFICS

-    The enclosed spike1 is a fully-conforming implementation of the spike1.txt (version 11) specification, passing all supplied tests.
+    The enclosed spike3 is a fully-conforming implementation of the spike3.txt specification, passing all supplied tests.

+    - SPECIFIC #1: In case an error is encountered while parsing DEFS, the whole definition would be ignored as if it wasn't there to start with.
+It would not appear in VDI at all or anywhere else.

+    - SPECIFIC #2: In case an error is encountered while parsing STATEMENTS, the whole statement in which error is found would be ignored in BOFPIF output but any varaibles that occur before the error would still be parsed for variable declaration.

+    - SPECIFIC #3: If more than 9 errors are encountered, the program gives up faith in machines and exits right away without any sanity checks.

+    - SPECIFIC #4: Block is printed before checking whether the next token is EOF or not.

+  BUILD AND MAKE SPECIFICS

     How to build and test?
      - `make` 		- compiles and builds the source code
      - `make test` 	- for automatically checking all the *.expi test